tracyreuter/madison-mutual-aid/README.md

 ## Read

-Here are a few books
+Here are a few books to check out from your local public library.

-* *Mutual Aid: Building Solidarity During this Crisis and the Next* by Dean Spade This book introduces mutual aid with a deserved sense of urgency.
+* *Mutual Aid: Building Solidarity During this Crisis and the Next* - Dean Spade

+This book introduces mutual aid with a deserved sense of urgency.

-* *Food Not Lawns: How to Turn Your Yard Into a Garden and Your Neighborhood Into a Community* by Heather Jo Flores This book encourages people to replace lawns with organic gardens to grow nutritious food and strong communities.
+* *Food Not Lawns: How to Turn Your Yard Into a Garden and Your Neighborhood Into a Community* - Heather Jo Flores

+This book encourages people to replace lawns with organic gardens to grow nutritious food and strong communities.